arshappleid/template-java-springboot-api/README.md

 ## Description
 This project is a template for a Spring Boot application, designed to streamline the setup and deployment process.
 It includes a basic structure for a RESTful API, integration with Maven for build automation, and instructions for running the application locally.
 The code base has been built on the Model View Controller Architecture.

-If anyone simply wants to start building api , simply copy down the source code and follow the following steps.
+If anyone simply wants to start building api, simply copy down the source code and follow the following steps.

 	1. Configure incoming Object Type in the ```src/java/com/{project-name}/dto/``` folder.
 	1. Configure the API Configuration in the ```src/java/com/{project-name}/controller/``` in the Api Controller.